Bald Eagles and Golden Eagles: The Types of Eagles in North America

 Experts explain similarities and differences between bald eagles and golden eagles, including what these types of eagles eat and how they raise their young.

-It’s an awe-inspiring to look up and see a bald eagle or a golden eagle soaring overhead.
+It’s awe-inspiring to look up and see a bald eagle or a golden eagle soaring overhead.
 With similar names and resemblance in their younger life stages, it’s natural to assume they are closely related.
 But aside from the fact that they both belong to the hawk family, these two types of eagles are very distant relatives, and they have extremely different lifestyles.
 Discover 7 interesting bald eagle facts.

 Two Different Types of Eagles